Linaro/lava/doc/v2/lava_test_shell.rst

 The arguments are:

- 1. the file to attach
+ 1. The file to attach
- 2. (optional) the MIME type of the file (if no MIME type is passed, a guess is made based on the filename)
+ 2. (optional) The MIME type of the file (if no MIME type is passed, a guess is made based on the filename)

 lava-background-process-start
 -----------------------------

-This starts process in the background.
+This starts a process in the background, for example:
-For example:

 .. code-block:: yaml